basshelal/jVSTwRapper/src/Readme_linux.txt

    the correct value:
    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$JAVA_HOME/lib/:$JAVA_HOME/lib/i386/:$JAVA_HOME/lib/i386/xawt/:$JAVA_HOME/lib/i386/client/

-   Alternatively, it may work when you add all the paths mention above to /etc/ld.so.conf and then do "sudo ldconfig" afterwards.
+   Alternatively, it may work when you add all the paths from LD_LIBRARY_PATH above separately to /etc/ld.so.conf and then do "sudo ldconfig" afterwards.

 3. *** CHECK YOUR CONFIGURATION ***
    by executing "ldd jvstwrapper.so".
 Your configuration ONLY was successful when the output of this call does NOT contain the text "=> not found" for ANY library that is listed in the output.
+   (i.e. "ldd jvstwrapper.so | grep not found" returns zero lines!)

 4. Fire up Jost, energyXT2 or any other VST host application and enjoy the JayDLay demo plugin!

 If you see the following error in jvstwrapper_log.txt:
 ** java.lang.UnsatisfiedLinkError: Can't load library: ### some .so file ###

-Create a symbolic link to the directory $JAVA_HOME/lib/i386/xawt/ in the folder where the jvstwrapper.so file is.
+Create a symbolic link to the directory $JAVA_HOME/lib/i386/xawt/ in the folder where the jvstwrapper.so file is. (e.g. execute "ln -s $JAVA_HOME/lib/i386/xawt/ axwt" in the folder where jvstwrapper.so is located)